mattgodbolt/jsbeeb/README.md

 * Core
   * Save state ability
   * Get the "boo" of the boot "boo-beep" working
-* Master support
-  * Mostly done, but still TODOs in the code
-  * Needs a UI to select it.
-  * Exile doesn't run, for some reason.
 * Save disc support
-  * Google Drive support would be nice
   * Local discs need to be made more workable and need an "export" feature
 * `git grep -i todo`